 - How many passenger compensation claims were ignored by your airline and to what extent did the passengers’ comments and complaints on social media affect your company’s reputation?

 - You may think that a combination of high load factors, high aircraft utilisation, and expansion at congested airports are performance indicators to be proud of, without knowing that they are the causes of hidden disruption losses in cost and revenue and sunk investments that surpass the expected benefits.

 - You may think that the crew shortage reported as the reason for frequent and costly delays may increase the disruption risk and are considering investing in more crew.
 This could be the wrong decision if you didn’t consider that crew shortage could have been caused by the lack of spare parts or some other reason - problems expected to be resolved within the next few months.

 - You may think that you will increase competitiveness by reducing air fares on routes where you are losing passengers, without knowing that even your most loyal customers will never come back because of the way they were treated during and after their disrupted travel and because of poor services and lack of care when it was most needed.

-- You may think that you can recover hundreds of millions in disruption losses caused by ground handling company that damaged your aircraft (unserviceable for the whole week) without being aware that this is not possible because traditional information systems are not designed to measure long ripple effects of disruptions and link them with authentic costs.
+- You may think that you can recover hundreds of millions in disruption losses caused by ground handling company which damaged your aircraft (unserviceable for the whole week) without being aware that this is not possible because your information systems are not designed to measure long disruption ripples and link them with authentic costs.

 It is essential that you constantly interrogate changes and measure their impact.
-This requires a method and technique that translate operational information into language of senior executives, whom I support in developing this practice as a management habit.
+This requires a method and technique that translate operational information into the language of senior executives.

 If any of the points mentioned in this post resonate with you contact me at